What three ingredients will make your presentation more persuasive?

 You might have heard of Aristotle’s three appeals of argument.

-As you know, public speaking was a big part of life and politics in Ancient Greece, so they had really developed public speaking practices and public speaking theories.
+Public speaking was a big part of life and politics in Ancient Greece and they had well developed public speaking practices and public speaking theories.

 His three ingredients to include were:

 1. Emotional Appeal

 This is the part most current business presentations leave out.

 Presenters will show a graph of stats going up or going down and leave out the important key – why.